San Francisco Bay Area Halloween events 2017

 Redwood Symphony

 Halloween Family Concerts - Hear spooky music and tour the orchestra at the Redwood Symphony.
 Oct.
-28 and 29 at 3 p.m.
+28 at 3 p.m.

 Spina Farms, San Jose